Survivors of plane crash off Florida coast were on raft for hours, didn't know help was coming, military says

 All 11 survivors were hoisted into the helicopter with minutes left of fuel to spare.
 They were transported to Melbourne Orlando International Airport and were all listed in stable condition.

-Officials said the plane departed fro Marsh Harbor, Bahamas, and was headed to Freeport when it experienced engine failure and crashed.
+Officials said the plane departed from Marsh Harbor, Bahamas, and was headed to Freeport when it experienced engine failure and crashed.
 Bahamian authorities will investigate the official cause.